 Is Burrata Pasteurized?

-While most types of burrata that you will find in the shops is indeed pasteurized, you should never automatically assume that all burrata is pasteurized.
+While most types of burrata that you will find in the shops is indeed pasteurized, you should never automatically assume all varieties are pasteurized.

 For example if you are on vacation in Italy during your pregnancy then it’s important to note that some artisan producers use unpasteurized milk to create their cheese, and even though the burrata may be made with very hot water, it may still not be technically hot enough to fully pasteurize the cheese.

-Thankfully rules for US made burrata are more strict however, which we’ll cover now.
+Thankfully rules for US made cheese are more strict however, which we’ll cover now.

 Is Burrata Pasteurized In The US?